jovicigor/DataPreprocessor/README.md

 ```

 #### Handling missing data
 One of the most common preprocessing tasks in machine learning is handling the missing data.
-DataProcessor supports handles missing data by allowing you to exchange missing values with either MEAN or MEDIAN value of numeric columns.
+DataProcessor handles missing **numeric** data by allowing you to exchange missing values with either MEAN or MEDIAN value of numeric columns.

 ```
 import pandas as pd